stevan/p5-B-MOP/README.md

 a compile time MOP (Meta Object Protocol) that can introspect packages, the subroutines within them, and the code contained within those subroutines.

+This is in contrast to runtime MOPs like those provided by `Moose`, etc. In which introspection is limited to the package/subroutine level and there is no visibility into the code inside the subroutines.

 > *TL;DR*
 > You can jump to the *Example* section below if you are impatient
 > and want to see some code and output.
 But please come back :)

 ### Why??

-This module can be used to statically analyze the parts of a Perl program and do things at *compile* time like;
+This module is used to statically analyze the parts of a Perl program and do the following things at *compile* time.

 - Build dependecy graphs down to the subroutine call level
     - most tools can only do this to the package level